 In 2010, philanthropist Jan Cameron donated of a 10-year lease on a warehouse and along with a grant from the Tasmanian Government Foodbank was established in Hobart.
 In 2017 it also opened a facility in Devonport.

-Foodbank Tasmania is now helping to feed almost 20,000 people every month.
+Foodbank Tasmania is now helping to feed more than 13,000 people every month.